XStore

 POWERPC13

-The GSM modem on the EC-M12-BC-C6-B-2.1 is connected to the microcontroller via Serial2 (PA2 – TX, PA3 – RX).
-It can be accessed directly using standard AT commands for basic communication and testing.
+The EC-M12-BC-C6-B-2.1 connects its GSM modem to the microcontroller via Serial2 (PA2 – TX, PA3 – RX).
+You can access it directly using standard AT commands for basic communication and testing.

 After powering on the modem (digitalWrite(GSM_POWER, LOW)), open the serial interface at 9600 bps and send AT commands such as: Serial2.println(“AT”); The modem will respond with “OK” if communication is successful.